 Loading...

-Flatten complex JSON data into clean CSV spreadsheet format, ready for analysis or import.
+Convert top-level JSON object keys into CSV headers for spreadsheet analysis or import.

 Upload your JSON file or paste JSON data